pridiltal/priweb/content/authors/admin/_index.md

 ---
 I'm a Data Scientist and an Applied Statistician.
 I completed my PhD in Statistics at Monash University, Australia, under the supervision of [Professor Rob J. Hyndman](https://robjhyndman.com/) and [Professor Kate Smith-Miles](http://katesmithmiles.wixsite.com/home).
 My dissertation focuses on anomaly detection in streaming time series data.

-I am a Lecturer at [University of Moratuwa](https://www.mrt.ac.lk/web/).
-I am also a member of the [Australian Research Council (ARC) Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS), Australia](https://acems.org.au/our-people/dilini-talagala).
+I am also a Lecturer at [University of Moratuwa](https://www.mrt.ac.lk/web/).
+Further, I am a member of the [Australian Research Council (ARC) Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS), Australia](https://acems.org.au/our-people/dilini-talagala).